Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon HD 5970 should perform quite a bit faster than the GeForce GTX 660 Ti in general. (explain)
+Memory BandwidthThe Radeon HD 5970 should in theory be quite a bit faster than the GeForce GTX 660 Ti in general. (explain)

-Pixel RateThe Radeon HD 5970 should be a lot (more or less 323%) faster with regards to anti-aliasing than the GeForce GTX 660 Ti, and should be able to handle higher resolutions while still performing well. (explain)
+Pixel RateThe Radeon HD 5970 is much (more or less 323%) faster with regards to anti-aliasing than the GeForce GTX 660 Ti, and also should be capable of handling higher screen resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison